Amanda Witman

 Twice a year, in March and November, the Brattleboro Ballad Sing convenes on a Sunday at the Brattleboro Music Center for a couple of glorious hours of ballad swapping.
 The next one is on March 15, 2025 from 1-3 pm.
 Contact brattleboroballadsing@gmail.com for more info!

-I took the opportunity last summer to spend a week at John C. Campbell Folk School in Brasstown, North Carolina taking part in Dance Musicians’ Week.
+Last summer, I had the opportunity to spend a week at John C. Campbell Folk School in Brasstown, North Carolina, taking part in Dance Musicians’ Week.
 I finally understand what the fuss is about!
 The Folk School is a strong model for inclusive, non-competitive, community-based teaching and learning.
 How wonderful to experience its magic.
-I brought some magic home with me and plan to sprinkle it liberally at RiverJam Romp!
+I brought some magic home with me and plan to share it liberally!

 The Daily Antidote of Song is an absolutely wonderful longstanding zoom-sing (4 years old and counting) that brings a variety of interesting song leaders together with singers around the country and across the world.
 Everyone is welcome, participation is free, everyone matters, and it’s a full half-hour of connection and song.
 Right up my alley!
-I had the opportunity to be part of the April 9th, 2024 Daily Antidote along with a lovely set of Brattleboro neighbors.
+I had the opportunity to be part of a couple of past Daily Antidotesalong with a lovely set of Brattleboro neighbors.
 Many thanks to Jo Rasi and Carpe Diem Arts for keeping this gem active!

 Every year, I have a ton of fun at the Brattleboro Music School’s Northern Roots Festival, always on the last weekend of January.
 In 2024, I had the great honor of performing solo in the evening concert.
 If you missed it, you can catch it on YouTube: Northern Roots Festival 2024.